Siftah/get_iplayer/help.md

 to see if your question has already been asked and answered.

 Do **NOT** use the issue tracker in the GitHub repository.
 It is for the use of contributors working on get_iplayer itself.
-Any problems using get_iplayer should be reported to the mailing list.
+Any usage queries, feature requests or problem reports should go to the mailing list.